Dual SIM - What is it? What does Dual SIM mean? How does Dual SIM work?

 - Dual SIM Dual Standby usually uses the microSD slot for the second SIM.
 Therefore, in most cases, you cannot use a microSD card to extend your storage space, if you use two SIM cards.
 If you need a Dual SIM smartphone, you should spend extra for a version that has more built-in storage space, so that you do not need a microSD card.

-Dual SIM smartphones can be useful in certain cases, and smartphone manufacturers have started to notice that people want such devices.
-As such, more and more Dual SIMs are produced each year.
+Dual SIM smartphones can be useful in some instances, and smartphone manufacturers have started to notice that people want such devices.
+As such, more and more Dual SIMs appear each year.
 However, as you have seen in this article, not all Dual SIM devices work the same, and some Dual SIM implementations are better than others.
 Let us know about your experience with this technology and what you think about it, in the comments below.